LUCID DREAMING RULES - CULTIVATE CRAZY GAINZ AND HAVE INSANE DREAMS WITH OLYMPUS HYPNOS AND BINAURAL BEATS

 Edison, the All-Time World Heavyweight Champion Asshole

 Why don’t people get enough sleep?
-The factors are more numerous than tanning salons down the Jersey Shore, but they include people dicking around with their phones in bed, electromagnetic fields in and around the bedroom, poor diet, lack of exercise, and a litany of other factors.
+The factors are more numerous than tanning salons down the Jersey Shore.
+They include people dicking around with their phones in bed, electromagnetic fields in and around the bedroom, poor diet, lack of exercise, and a litany of other factors.
 In this author’s opinion, however, the blame can be placed squarely at one asshole’s feet- Thomas Edison.

-Amusingly, although Edison was a massive fan of jamming as much sex and violence into his movies as possible, he probably had erectile dysfunction and couldn’t whip it out and jerk it to the films he made.
-Edison reportedly only slept 3 to 4 hours a night, and studies have shown that his penis probably worked as well as the Marine Osprey VTOL airplane as a result.
-One study has shown that dudes who only sleep for 4 hours had testosterone levels between 200 and 300 ng/dl, then compared that with bros who sleep 8 hours a night- they’re rocking test levels between 500-700 ng/dl, even when you account for all of the other factors that might play into testosterone levels (Goh).
+Amusingly, although Edison was a massive fan of jamming as much sex and violence into his movies as possible.
+He probably had erectile dysfunction and couldn’t whip it out and jerk it to the films he made.
+Edison reportedly only slept 3 to 4 hours a night.
+Studies have shown that his penis probably worked as well as the Marine Osprey VTOL airplane as a result.
+One study has shown that dudes who only sleep for 4 hours had testosterone levels between 200 and 300 ng/dl, then compared that with bros who sleep 8 hours a night.
+They’re rocking test levels between 500-700 ng/dl.
+Even when you account for all the other factors that might play into testosterone levels (Goh).

-No worries though, because there is a way to ensure you won’t have a problem getting into REM sleep or staying there, and that you can likely increase the amount of time in REM sleep past the standard 90 minutes- lucid dreaming.
-For those of you not hip to what lucid dreaming is, hold onto your shaker bottle, because lucid dreams are more dope than all of the poppy fields in Afghanistan.
-Lucid dreams are (obviously) dreams during which the dreamer is aware of dreaming, and they can control everything that goes on in them.
-It’s badass- the dream kind of develops on its own initially, but once the thing gets rocking, you can do whatever the hell you want- you control what goes on, where you go, who you meet (or bang, if you’re face deep in a Bangladeshi sewer), and literally even the physics of the dream.
+No worries though, there is a way to ensure you won’t have a problem getting into REM sleep.
+You can likely increase the amount of time in REM sleep past the standard 90 minutes- lucid dreaming.
+For those of you not hip to what lucid dreaming is, hold onto your shaker bottle.
+Lucid dreams are more dope than all of the poppy fields in Afghanistan.
+Lucid dreams are (obviously) dreams during which the dreamer is aware of dreaming.
+They can control everything that goes on in them.
+It’s badass- the dream kind of develops on its own initially.
+Once the thing gets rocking, you can do whatever the hell you want.
+You control what goes on, where you go, who you meet (or bang, if you’re face deep in a Bangladeshi sewer), and literally even the physics of the dream.

 At this point, it should sound like lucid dreaming is one of the easiest and most badass ways to boost your testosterone and growth hormone release overnight.
 That’s because it is.
 It’s more badass than the child Chuck Norris and Ronda Rousey would produce, and it’s easy as hell to induce.
 Basically, there are four methods of inducing lucid dreaming (Google the methods that interest you for detailed instructions on how to use them- I’m just giving the broad strokes):